St Gregory. Punster Extraordinary March 12th

 • Source: https://conclaveblog.wordpress.com

 St Gregory is the patron saint of musicians, singers, students, and teachers.
 It is traditionally believed he instituted the form of plainsong known as Gregorian Chant.
-He was a formidable organiser and reformer.
+However, he was also a formidable organiser and reformer.
 He made changes that helped the Catholic tradition survive Arian and Donatist challenges.
 To read more about the Arian Heresy look at my post on St. Hilary and the Arians.
+(St Gregory and the Angles – why do these all sound like 80’s post punk bands?)

-In the UK St Gregory is venerated with St Augustine for bringing Christianity to the largely pagan Anglo-Saxons.
+In the UK, St Gregory is venerated with St Augustine for bringing Christianity to the largely pagan Anglo-Saxons.
 The caption to the illustration above tells the story of how he came to send a mission to the pagan Angles in Briton.
 It includes his two most famous puns, riffing on the similarity of the words Angles/Angels and Aella/Alleluia.
 But in between these two he also punned on the name of Aella’s kingdom.
 This was called Deira which later joined with Bernicia to become the Kingdom of Northumbria.
 St Gregory said he would save them from the wroth of God which is ‘de ira’ in Latin.
 The ire of God.
+Deira.
+No?
+Not hitting your funny bone?

 St Augustine’s Mission

 In 597AD St Gregory sent St Augustine to Canterbury.
 His mission to convert the Germanic peoples of the former Roman Province of Britannia.
 Canterbury was chosen because its King was the ‘Bretwalda’ of Britain.
-This enigmatic title was given to Britain’s most powerful King.
+And he, was married to Bertha, a French Princess who was already a Christian.
+The enigmatic title of Bretwalda was given to Britain’s most powerful King.
 At the time, it was Ethelbert of Kent.
-He, was married to Bertha, a French Princess already a Christian.
 So, it was a relatively safe haven for St Augustine’s mission.
 The King was baptised, shortly, after in Canterbury.

 Stained glass window showing Baptism of King Ethelbert of Kent by St Augustine watched by Queen Bertha.
 In St Martins Church, Canterbury